Turmeric might help treat your indigestion, study shows | KRDO

 There have been a few case studies of curcumin and liver injury, and it is important to make sure turmeric doesn’t interact poorly with any of the other medications you are on, she added.

-“Consumers should be aware of side effects of curcumin extracts such as allergy and bleeding risk, especially for those who take anticoagulant or antiplatelet medications,” Pongpuri said.
+“Consumers should be aware of side effects of curcumin extracts such as allergy and bleeding risk, especially for those who take anticoagulant or antiplatelet medications,” Pongpirul said.

 That said, curcumin and turmeric is “generally considered safe when consumed in the amounts typically found in food,” he added.

-Typically, turmeric spices contain around 3% curcumin, according to the National Library of Medicine.
+Typically, turmeric spices contain around 3% curcumin, according to a 2009 study.

-The dose of 2 grams given in this study is relatively low compared to extracts commonly found in curcumin supplements, Pongpuri said.
+The dose of 2 grams given in this study is relatively low compared to extracts commonly found in curcumin supplements, Pongpirul said.

 It may not be necessary to take both turmeric and omeprazole together if just taking one or the other works similarly to reduce risk of side effects, he said.